 Many savers will find the amount of interest they earn is protected from tax under the PSA, says Rachel Springall, finance expert at Moneyfacts.
 “However, rising interest rates could result in savers with larger pots breaching their individual allowance, which is why ISAs offer considerably more suitable longer-term tax-free benefits.”

-Bear in mind, too, that you can shift some or all of your ISA money held elsewhere to a better account.
+Bear in mind, too, that you can shift some or all of your ISA money held elsewhere to a higher-interest paying ISA account.
 You don’t have to leave your old ISA money in poor-paying accounts.
+Just remember, if you're thinking of transferring or closing your ISA and want to keep the tax-free status, you'll need to transfer the money directly to another ISA.
+That could be with your current provider or somewhere else – it's up to you.
+Any transfers should be set up through your new ISA provider.

 Regularly review your rate